a-r-r-o-w/cogvideox-factory/README.md

   To understand what the different parameters mean, you could either take a look at the [args](./training/args.py) file or run the training script with `--help`.

+> [!NOTE]
-Note: Training scripts are untested on MPS, so performance and memory requirements can differ widely compared to the CUDA reports below.
+> Training scripts are untested on MPS, so performance and memory requirements can differ widely compared to the CUDA reports below.

 ## Memory requirements